Siftah/get_iplayer/instructions.md

     `C:\Program Files\get_iplayer\get_iplayer.pl`

+    **Windows 7 / Vista**: First look for a `get_iplayer.pl` file in:

+    `C:\Users\<username>\AppData\Local\VirtualStore\Program Files\get_iplayer`

+    If that file exists, it is the version currently in use, *NOT* the version of `get_iplayer.pl` in `C:\Program Files\get_iplayer`.
+The copy in the VirtualStore directory most likely will have resulted from `get_iplayer.pl` updating itself without the use of the Windows installer.
+This triggers the Windows file virtualisation mechanism that redirects access for `get_iplayer.pl` to the virtual store copy.
+If this is the case, you may either:

+    * Replace the virtual store copy of `get_iplayer.pl` directly.
+However, it may overwritten if `get_iplayer.pl` ever updates itself again without using the Windows installer.
+    * Re-install the `get_iplayer` component in the Windows installer.
+That will remove the virtual store copy in the process.
+You can then replace `C:\Program Files\get_iplayer\get_iplayer.pl` directly, so long as you have admin privileges on your machine.

-    Note that in the Windows installer version, the above script is invoked from a batch file:
+    Note that in the Windows installer version, the `get_iplayer.pl` script is invoked from a batch file:

     `C:\Program Files\get_iplayer\get_iplayer.cmd`